 The UIC geography program provides extensive laboratory and research facilities for cartography, spatial analysis, remote sensing, and geographic information systems.
 There are two student PC labs designed to support GIS development and use.
 All GIS lab computers are linked to the UIC campus network that provides access to current versions of computer software and to a centralized UNIX server and supercomputer.

 The University of Illinois at Chicago is the largest institution of higher learning in the Chicago area, with 24,000 students (66% undergraduate, 34% graduate) and 11,000 full-time faculty and staff.
 It is located in the heart of the city, just west of the loop.
-The Field Museum of Natural History is located in Chicago's Lake Shore Campus, less than five miles away from the UIC campus.
+The Field Museum is located in Chicago's Lake Shore Campus, less than five miles away from the UIC campus.
 Both campuses are easily accessed through public transportation and are near housing, restaurants and nightlife.
 UIC is also a member of the Committee on Institutional Cooperation (CIC), which allows students to take advantage of course offerings at nearby University of Chicago and Northwestern University.